 In July 2007, a complaint was filed in the United States District Court in and for the Middle District of Florida against, among others, Berlex, Inc., Schering AG, the Regents of the University of California and us alleging that a patient in the Spheramine Phase IIb clinical trial suffered certain physical effects and that she and her husband suffered emotional distress as a result of her participation in the trial.
 The complaint alleged breach of contract, product liability and fraud and deceit claims.
 The plaintiffs were seeking \$5.2 million in damages, as well as punitive damages, costs and attorney's fees.
-In September 2007, the plaintiff voluntarily dismissed the complaint and filed a substantially similar action in the Superior Court of the State of California, Alameda County.
 The parties have settled this dispute and we are not required to make any payments in connection with the settlement.